 The University strongly urges those individuals in positions of authority not to engage in conduct of an amorous or sexual nature with a person they are, or are likely in the future to be, in a position of evaluating.
 The existence of a power differential may restrict the less powerful individual's freedom to participate willingly in the relationship.
 If one of the parties in an apparently welcomed amorous or sexual relationship has the responsibility for evaluating the performance of the other person, the relationship must be reported to the dean, department chair or supervisor so that suitable arrangements can be made for an objective evaluation of the student or employee.
-(See AR 6:1)

-7. Employment of Relatives (Nepotism)
+6. Employment of Relatives (Nepotism)

 This nepotism policy reflects the realities of today's multi-professional, dual-career families in a manner that addresses nepotism concerns but does not inhibit the ability of the University to hire the best qualified individuals.
-Nepotism is generally inconsistent with the University's longstanding policy of making employment decisions based solely on unit needs and individual qualifications, skills, ability, and performance.
+Nepotism is generally inconsistent with the University's longstanding policy of making employment decisions based solely on unit needs and individual qualifications, skills, ability and performance.

 Nepotism is generally prohibited within the University community.
-Nepotism means actions by a member of the University community that shall directly influence, benefit, or cause detriment to the University employment (e.g., hiring, promotion, supervision, evaluation, and determination of salary) of any other member who is a relative.
-Relative means a person's father, mother, brother, sister, husband, wife, son, daughter, aunt, uncle, son-in-law, daughter-in-law, and step-relatives in the same relationships.
+Nepotism means actions by a member of the University community that shall directly influence, benefit or cause detriment to the University employment (e.g., hiring, promotion, supervision, evaluation and determination of salary) of any other member who is a relative.
+Relative means a person's father, mother, brother, sister, husband, wife, son, daughter, aunt, uncle, son-in-law, daughter-in-law and step-relatives in the same relationships.

-The employment of relatives within the University is not precluded, as long as the employment is in compliance with all University policies regarding employment qualifications, performance, promotion, and management of situations where nepotism, or the appearance of nepotism, is possible.
-See Governing Regulation X, Regulations Affecting Employment, and Human Resources Policy and Procedure 19.0, Nepotism, for additional University policies and procedures related to nepotism and the appropriate management of situations involving the employment of relatives within the University.
+The employment of relatives within the University is not precluded, if the employment is in compliance with all University policies regarding employment qualifications, performance, promotion and management of situations where nepotism or the appearance of nepotism, is possible.

-8. Intellectual Property
+7. Intellectual Property

-University members should be responsible stewards of University resources.
-All intellectual property conceived, first reduced to practice, written, or otherwise produced by faculty, staff, or students of the University of Kentucky using University funds, facilities, or other resources shall be owned and controlled by the University.
-Any member of the faculty or staff of the University who produces such intellectual property using University funds, facilities, or other resources shall assign personal rights to the property to the University, or its designate.
-The traditional products of scholarly activity which have customarily been considered the unrestricted property of the originator, such as journal articles, textbooks, reviews and monographs, and which have been created without involving a material use of University resources, shall be the unrestricted property of the author.
-(See AR 7:6)
+Those who act for the University should be responsible stewards of University resources.
+All intellectual property conceived, first reduced to practice, written or otherwise produced by students, faculty and staff at the University of Kentucky using University funds, facilities or other resources shall be owned and controlled by the University.
+Any member of the faculty or staff of the University who produces such intellectual property using University funds, facilities or other resources shall assign personal rights to the property to the University, or its designate.
+The traditional products of scholarly activity which have customarily been considered the unrestricted property of the originator, such as journal articles, textbooks, reviews and monographs and which have been created without involving a material use of University resources, shall be the unrestricted property of the author (See AR 7:6).

-9. Conflict of Commitment
+8. Conflict of Commitment